-If we can raise another $150,000 this fall, the enclosure construction can be scheduled.
+If we can raise another $150,000 this winter, the enclosure construction can be scheduled.

 Naming Opportunities are still available so individuals, organizations and businesses can be recognized in the arena.

-For example, gifts are encouraged in honor of Linda McKeown who has retired from teaching skating at Cass after 42 years.
+Gifts are also encouraged in honor of Linda McKeown who has retired from teaching skating at Cass after 42 years.
 When making a gift, consider indicating it's a tribute to Linda!

 1972 through Today!
 45 + years of fun, fitness, friendships